-The Scientific Committee coordinates the Project as a whole and meets monthly.
+The Scientific Committee coordinates the entire Project and meets monthly.
 It is composed of six researchers from research centres and universities that are Project partners.

 The Scientific Committee also includes a student and partner coordinator, a partner representative and a student representative.

-The Scientific Committee will ensure that each sub-project begins under good conditions, on both the theoretical and methodological levels, and is based on solid, realistic collaboration with partners.
+The Scientific Committee will ensure that each sub-project starts in good conditions, on both the theoretical and methodological levels, and is rooted in a solid and realistic collaboration with partners

-The Assembly of Partners and Researchers ensures the constant presence and involvement of the researchers and partners in the Project.
+The Assembly of Partners and Researchers ensures the participation and constant involvement of the researchers and partners in the Project.
 It meets once a year.

-Each year, at the annual colloquium, the partners’ representatives designate a representative to sit on the Scientific Committee.
+Each year, at the annual colloquium, the partners’ representatives appoint a representative to sit on the Scientific Committee.

-The Project provides for the establishment of a Student Assembly formed of all the students working on the Project.
-Each year, that assembly will hold a general meeting, and designate a representative to sit on the Scientific Committee.
+The Project provides for the establishment of a Student Assembly composed of all the students working on the Project.
+Each year, that assembly will hold a general meeting and designate a representative to sit on the Scientific Committee.

 One of the goals of the ACT Project is to train the next generation of researchers.

-The assemblies will be opportunities for students and members of the Scientific Committee to meet and exchange ideas, and also for students to meet grant recipients and research assistants.
+The assemblies will be opportunities for students and members of the Scientific Committee to meet and exchange ideas, and also for students to interact with grant recipients and research assistants.